jairomer/SwirlBook/README.md

 However, I also believe this can be achieved in a simpler way using a monolithic architecture dynamically generating the webpages, in a similar way a Django app typically does.

 There are many improvements I can think so far:
-[ ] Add in a sample resolution server to decouple the minirepl from the availability of external sources.
+- [ ] Improve the sample resolution in `prebake.js`.
-[ ] Improve the song list navigation with a search bar.
+- [ ] Improve the song list navigation with a search bar that fuzzy searches.
-[ ] Allow different users, right now it is single user.
+- [ ] Allow different users, right now it is single user.
-[ ] Add unique URLs for the songs in order to make them easier to run and share.
+- [ ] Add unique URLs for the songs in order to make them easier to run and share.
-[ ] Testing
+- [ ] Testing.